DSCI-310-2025/dsci-310-group-04-dataletes/README.md

 ---
 ## Usage
 We use a Docker container to ensure a reproducible computational environment.
 Here is how to execute the project:

 ### Interactive Mode (Exploring in Jupyter Lab)

-- Start docker
+- Start docker desktop.
-- Go to your command line and type in: docker pull rchen34/dsci310-group-4:latest
+- Open a terminal and type in: docker pull rchen34/dsci310-group-4:latest.
-- Run the docker image with: docker run -p 8888:8888 rchen34/dsci310-group-4:latest
+- Run the docker image with: docker run -p 8888:8888 rchen34/dsci310-group-4:latest.
-- Open the notebook in your browser with the http://127.0.0.1:8888 link in the console output
+- Open the notebook in a browser with the http://127.0.0.1:8888 URL link from the console output.
-- In the File tab, under the New dropdown, open a Terminal
+- In the File tab, under the New dropdown, open a Terminal.
-- In the terminal type make all
+- In the terminal, type in the command: make
-- The visualizations and data are stored in the data folder
+- Visualizations of the summary statistics of the downloaded rolling stone dataset are created in the data folder.
-- The results of the knn model are stored in the results folder
+- A table of the knn model's performance is created in the results folder along with a sample of the testing and training datasets.
+- The final reports are created in the reports folder and are called analysis.pdf and analysis.html.
+- The Rscripts for testing purposes are located in the tests/testthat directory.

 ## Dependencies